olofmogren/androidaps/README.md

 ## AAPS for with support for BangleJS2

 This fork of AndroidAPS contains changes in the dev branch for communicating with a BangleJS2 watch.
 It will require the Gadgetbridge version from the Espruino team [1].
 You will also need to set it to allow for Android Intents.
 Furthermore, you will need the BangleJS AAPS app [2].
+The relevant code is in the dev-gb branch.

 1. https://www.espruino.com/Gadgetbridge
 2. https://github.com/olofmogren/aaps-banglejs